BECOME A MENTOR

 Trainees must be proactive and take the necessary initiatives to achieve the program objectives—including asking questions, conducting research, documenting work, observing, and seeking out feedback from their mentor.

-MENTORS: EXPERIENCED PROFESSIONALS!
+MENTORS: EXPERIENCED TEACHERS!

 Mentors are experienced TESOL Québec members who are willing to supervise learning process of trainees, assist in their teaching skills development progress, pass on their knowledge and share their experience with trainees.